uiucseclab/Chrome-Browser-Analysis/README.md

 will serve a web application on localhost port 5000 by default.
 Going there gives you an interface to see a ton of forensically interesting artifcats.
 This includes all the data available pertaining to the user's history, searches, cookies, downloads, autfill data, credit cards, and autofill profiles.
+This script has only been tested on Ubuntu but should, in theory, work on any OS.
+If you can't get it to work try it on Linux.

 # cache.py
 `cache.py` is run the same way as `info.py` and depends on python3.
 When ran it